 The utilization of broccoli and garden egg leaf extracts as a natural herbal agent improved the nutritional properties of the yoghurt.
 The yoghurts formulated with liquid broccoli and garden egg leaf extracts contained higher protein and fat content than the plain yoghurt (control yoghurt).
 But the plain yoghurt had the highest carbohydrate content than the yoghurt formulated with broccoli and garden egg leaf extracts.
-The yoghurt samples formulated with broccoli and garden egg leaf extracts.
-The yoghurt sample.
+The yoghurt samples formulated with broccoli and garden egg leaf extracts had more mineral content than the plain yoghurt sample.
 The high nutrient content of the yoghurt makes it a very nutritious drink.
-The phytochemical content of the yoghurt sample.
+The phytochemical content of the yoghurt was higher in those formulated with broccoli and garden egg leaf extracts than the plain yoghurt sample.
 Hence, it made it an ideal drink for all classes of people in the world: children, aged, sick, pregnant women, amongst others.